eclipse-tractusx/tractus-x-umbrella/charts/umbrella/README.md

-# E2E umbrella Chart
+# Umbrella Chart

-This e2e umbrella Chart is a basis for end-to-end testing of an [Catena-X](https://catena-x.net/en/) automotive dataspace network consisting of [Tractus-X](https://projects.eclipse.org/projects/automotive.tractusx) OSS coponents.
+This umbrella chart provides a basis for running end-to-end tests or creating a sandbox environment of the [Catena-X](https://catena-x.net/en/) automotive dataspace network consisting of [Tractus-X](https://projects.eclipse.org/projects/automotive.tractusx) OSS components.

-The Chart aims for a completely automated setup of a fully functional network, that does not require manual setup steps.
+The chart aims for a completely automated setup of a fully functional network, that does not require manual setup steps.

 ## Installing

 Running this Chart requires a kubernetes cluster `>1.24.x`.
 One of the options is to run a local instance of [minikube](https://minikube.sigs.k8s.io/docs/start/) setup.
-Assuming you have a running cluster and your `kubectl` context is set to that cluster, you can use the following command to install the Chart as `lab` release.
+Assuming you have a running cluster and your `kubectl` context is set to that cluster, you can use the following command to install the chart as `umbrella` release.

 ### (Optional) Self-signed TLS setup